 Tovar played on after his final year in the majors, 1976.
 He was in Mexico during the summers of 1977 and ’78; he also wound up playing in 26 seasons in the Venezuelan winter league, second only to Vic Davalillo’s 30.
-Before or since, Venezuela hasn’t had a one-two table-setting duo to compare with “Pepa e Burra” and “Vítico,” who were winter teammates for 19 straight years.
-(Tovar’s raunchy nickname – it refers to the genitals of a she-donkey! – was cleaned up as “Pepito” or “Pepi.”)
-César started in 1959, after his first professional summer, and finally hung it up at the age of 45 after two final games in the winter of 1985-86.
+Neither before nor since has Venezuela had a one-two table-setting duo to compare with “Pepa e Burra” and “Vítico,” who were winter teammates for 19 straight years.
+(Tovar’s raunchy nickname – it refers to the genitals of a she-donkey! – was cleaned up as “Pepito” or “Pepi.”2) César started in 1959, after his first professional summer, and finally hung it up at the age of 45 after two final games in the winter of 1985-86.
 He was part of eight champion teams at home and ranks high among the lifetime leaders in various categories.

 César Leonardo Tovar was born on July 3, 1940, in Caracas, the capital of Venezuela.
-His family name – which is properly pronounced “toe-VAR” – is that of his mother, Justina Tovar.
+His family name – which is properly pronounced “toe-VAR”3 – is that of his mother, Justina Tovar.
 She and César’s father, Francisco “Frank” Pérez, lived together but were never married.
 Frank, who worked in construction, and Justina had three children, all boys.
 César’s older brother was named Pedro and his younger brother was Alfonzo.
-Neither of them was involved with sports – but Frank Pérez was also a ballplayer.
+Neither of them was involved with sports – but their father was a ballplayer.
 As César said in 1967, he was “a good second baseman.
 In Caracas he played on the same amateur team with Chico Carrasquel.
 When my father quit playing, he gave me his glove.
 I used it for a long time.”4

 The young infielder’s second summer in the US was more promising.
-With Missoula of the Pioneer League (Class C), he hit .304/12/68, adding 10 triples.
-The local writers, sportscasters, scorers, managers, and umpires voted him to the league’s 1960 All-Star team.
-As a reward, he spent two games with Triple-A Seattle.
+With Missoula of the Pioneer League (Class C), he hit .304/12/68, including 10 triples.
+The local writers, sportscasters, scorers, managers, and umpires voted him to the league’s 1960 All-Star team.9 As a reward, he spent two games with Triple-A Seattle.
 On a personal level, César also married Beatriz Veitia on December 10, 1960.

+Nonetheless, it appeared Tovar would have a hard time progressing through the Reds’ system.
 In 1963 the big club in Cincinnati had a new second baseman: Pete Rose, who became National League Rookie of the Year.
-Bobby Klaus was at Triple-A San Diego and Gus Gil was at Double-A Macon.
+Future major leaguer Bobby Klaus was at Triple-A San Diego and Gus Gil was at Double-A Macon.
 The organization sent Tovar on loan to the Twins; he played for their Triple-A farm team, Dallas-Fort Worth.
 There too, manager Jack McKeon had veteran Jim Snyder at second base, so Tovar became a utilityman for the first time, playing shortstop and the outfield while hitting .297/11/49.
 “He has to be in the lineup and he has to be my leadoff man,” McKeon worried, “but where do I play him?”
 After seeing him in the outfield, the skipper said, “It’s amazing.
-He gets a great jump on the ball – as if he had always played out there.”
+He gets a great jump on the ball – as if he had always played out there.”10

-Tovar also made two good friends in 1963.
-One was Billy Martin, who was a minor-league instructor in spring training with the Twins that year and took César under his wing.
-Another was his roommate, Tony Oliva from Cuba, who became his teammate for seven-plus seasons in Minnesota.
-That year, César and Beatriz added twin boys Jhonny Gustavo (named for Gus Gil) and Edgar José to their family.
+Tovar also made two good friends in the Twins organization in 1963.
+One was Billy Martin, who that year was a minor-league instructor in spring training and took César under his wing.
+Another was his roommate, Tony Oliva, from Cuba, who became his teammate for seven-plus seasons in Minnesota.
+That year César and Beatriz added twin boys Jhonny Gustavo (named for Gus Gil) and Edgar José to their family.
 César Augusto had been born in 1961.

 Manager Sam Mele gave Tovar a long look at second base during spring training 1965 in a competition with light-hitting Jerry Kindall.
-Former second baseman Billy Martin, then the Twins’ infield coach, became César’s tutor again.
-Tovar made the Twins roster to open the 1965 season, becoming just the ninth Venezuelan to make the majors.
+Martin, a former second baseman and by then the Twins’ infield coach, became César’s tutor again.13 Tovar made the Twins roster to open the 1965 season, becoming just the ninth Venezuelan to reach the majors.
 It seems remarkable today, but at that time only two more of his countrymen were active at the top level, Luis Aparicio and Vic Davalillo.
 In his debut on Opening Day at Metropolitan Stadium, playing third base, Tovar went from goat to hero.
 He dropped a Joe Pepitone popup in the ninth inning, allowing the tying run to score – but in the 11th inning he came through with a two-out game-winning single.

 César appeared in just nine games with just 13 at-bats through mid-May.
 Near the end of the month, the Twins sent him down to Triple-A Denver as they reached the 25-man roster limit.
 After he performed well (.328/11/50), the big club recalled him in September.
 He was not eligible for the postseason, but he never played in the minors again.

 Tovar was never known as an outstanding fielder at any of his positions, but thanks to his speed he covered a lot of ground wherever he played.
 “He can play center field as well as anyone,” said Cal Ermer, who managed him at Denver in 1965 and with the Twins in 1967 and ’68.
-In the infield, “He’s too rigid with his hands in fielding ground balls,” said Billy Martin, who spent a lot of time in practice with César.
-Tovar himself said he that he was very tense when he first came to the majors.
-When Rod Carew arrived in 1967, however, the Twins had an outstanding young second baseman.
-Though Tovar played much third base in 1967-68, his focus after that became the outfield.
+In the infield, “He’s too rigid with his hands in fielding groundballs,” said Billy Martin, who spent a lot of time in practice with César.
+Tovar himself said he that he was very tense when he first came to the majors.18 When Rod Carew arrived in 1967, however, the Twins had an outstanding young second baseman.
+Though Tovar played a lot of third base in 1967-68, his focus after that became the outfield.

 Tovar’s best season for stolen bases was 1969, with 45.
 Over his career he was successful 68 percent of the time when stealing, somewhat lower than ideal, especially in a leadoff hitter.
 Both he and Rod Carew had the skill and daring to steal home, though – in fact, they did it in the same inning against Mickey Lolich and Bill Freehan of the Detroit Tigers on May 18, 1969.
 On August 23 at Metropolitan Stadium, César also stole home on the front end of a triple steal.
 Billy Martin’s club was remarkably aggressive on the basepaths that year, pulling off that feat four times.